 I decided to get acrylic nails on a whim.
 I have always had long and dare I say beautiful nails so getting artificial ones were never my priority.
-But since I was bored and wanted to try something different.
+But I was bored and wanted to try something different.

-Worst mistake ever
+Worst mistake ever.

-What are acrylics?
+What are Acrylics?

-Dangers associated with acrylics
+Dangers Associated with Acrylics

-The trauma of your nail bed
+Trauma to your nail bed

 Inhibit your natural nail growth